-You don't need cheese when you top this pizza-like flatbread with a creamy garlic tahini sauce.
+You won't even miss the cheese when you taste this pizza-like flatbread that’s topped with a creamy garlic tahini sauce.
 The drizzle pulls together bright, fresh herbs and a savory chickpea topping—all piled onto crispy flatbread.
-The 20-minute Mediterranean flatbreads can be served cold or lightly warmed for a quick and easy vegan dinner idea.
+The 20-minute Mediterranean diet-friendly dish can be served cold or lightly warmed for a quick and easy vegan dinner recipe.

 Tired of the same old avocado toast?
-This crostini recipe fits your vegan lifestyle and is more exciting than the trendy toast thanks to caramelized onions, dried tomatoes, and peppery arugula.
-Each serving of this plant-based family recipe (one toast) is adorned with a quarter can of cannellini beans and provides 15 grams of filling protein.
+This crostini concept fits your vegan lifestyle and is more exciting than the trendy toast thanks to caramelized onions, dried tomatoes, and peppery arugula.
+Each serving of this plant-based family recipe (one toast) is adorned with a quarter can of cannellini beans to deliver 15 grams of filling protein.